Associate CSC-CICB (Cecchetti Ballet)

 Erika danced professionally for Martha Carter's "iDub" in 2006, and has choreographed for local productions such as "Our Divas do Christmas on Broadway" and KittiwakeDance Theatre's "Reflections".

 Beth was awarded a scholarship by Canada's National Ballet School to participate in ‘Dance for PD', an introductory training program for dance teachers in developing dance classes for adults with Parkinson's Disease.
 She completed the first level of training in Toronto in January 2015 and in 2016 co-created the “Dance for Life with Parkinson's” program with Katie Prowse in conjunction with the Parkinson Society NL.
 Beth was the recipient of the 2019 Beth Holloway Bursary for Continuing Education, where she completed the advanced certification with David Leventhal of ‘Dance for PD' in Toronto in January 2020.

-Elisabeth taught in the Associates Program at Canada's National Ballet School (2006-2008) in addition to working as a ballet assistant in the Professional Ballet Program Summer School (2008 & 2009).
-She has guest taught in England as well as lengthier contracts in Burlington, ON and County Donegal, Ireland.
+Outside of Newfoundland, Beth taught in the Associates Program at Canada's National Ballet School (2006-2008) in addition to working as a ballet assistant in the Professional Ballet Program Summer School (2008 & 2009).
+She has guest taught in England as well as lengthier contracts in Ontario and County Donegal, Ireland.

 Additional Dance Accomplishments:

-- Attended RAD teachers' courses for Grades 1-3 (Halifax, 2012), Grades 4-5 (California, 2014), Intermediate Foundation & Intermediate (Toronto, 2011), Advanced Foundation, Advanced 1 & Advanced 2 (California, 2014)
+- RAD teachers' courses: Grades 1-3 (Halifax, 2012), Grades 4-5 (California, 2014), Intermediate Foundation & Intermediate (Toronto, 2011), Advanced Foundation, Advanced 1 & Advanced 2 (California, 2014)

 Amanda Chretien is a versatile dancer and choreographer who began her dance training at the age of three.
 Training and studying in a variety of styles, today Amanda focuses her energy primarily on Jazz Funk, Hip Hop, Jazz, Burlesque, Tap and Contemporary.
 Much of Amanda’s passion for dance has been fostered through the Mount Pearl School of Dance where she has been teaching since 2007, and became Co-Artistic Director in 2010.